Introduction #

 Furthermore, if the number of bad blocks increases rapidly in a short period—for example, increasing by 10 within a week—it’s crucial to back up your data immediately and prepare to replace the drive.

-Fortunately, hard drive monitoring is a very common requirement, so there’s a software called smartmontools
+Fortunately, hard drive monitoring is a very common requirement, so there’s a software called smartmontools available for this purpose.
+Run the following command to install it:

 sudo apt update && sudo apt install smartmontools